trumpfheller/trumpfheller.github.io/testing/bt.md

 * Analyze Packets: Look for anomalies such as failed handshake messages, incorrect packet formats, or protocol errors.

 Review Bluetooth Logs:
 * Access Logs: Some infotainment systems and Bluetooth devices maintain logs of Bluetooth interactions.
-Check these logs for error messages or abnormal events.
+Check these logs for error messages or abnormal events (pull the bugreport and ejoy).
 * Consult Documentation: Refer to the infotainment system’s documentation for specific error codes or messages that can help in diagnosing the problem.

 Check Bluetooth Profiles: